All the information you will need about your blue recycling bin.

 - Liquid food cartons (Tetra Pak)

-Glass bottles and jars will continue to be collected from your green box.
+Glass bottles and jars are collected from your green box.

-Small electrical items (such as toasters or kettles) and textiles (such as clothes, shoes, towels and bed sheets) can be put in a plastic bag next to you blue bin or green box.
+Small electrical items (such as toasters or kettles) and textiles (such as clothes, shoes, towels and bed sheets) can be put in a plastic bag next to your blue bin or green box, please take care to ensure textiles are kept dry, wet textiles cannot be taken.

 Other questions you may have